tprasadtp/protonvpn-docker/README.md

 Images are published on [GitHub Conrainer Registry][ghcr].

-## DockerHub Image Deprecation
+### DockerHub Image Deprecation

 Images on [DockerHub][dockerhub] are deprecated and will no longer receive updates.
-Its recommended that you switch to GitHub Container Registry.
+Its recommended that you switch to GitHub container registry image `ghcr.io/tprasadtp/protonvpn`.

 ## Environment Variables